-The pack is a top loading and with a floating lid so you can move it up and down considerably and have extra 5 L of volume.
+The pack is a top-loading and with a floating lid so you can move it up and down considerably and have an extra 5 L of volume.
 But you also have a bottom compartment with a zippered U-shaped entrance, and there is a floating divider between the two compartments.

 Apart from the usual side pockets, you also have dual upper zippered side pockets, a great feature indeed.
 On the hip belt, you have one zippered pocket.
 Please read more in my detailed review.